-- When the UK banned all tobacco advertisements, cigarette manufacturers Lambert and Butler ran their final billboard advert just before the law took effect... a large woman singing.
+- When the UK banned all tobacco advertisements, cigarette manufacturers Silk Cut ran their final billboard advert◊ just before the law took effect... a large woman singing.

-- In One Piece we have Boa Marigold of the Kuja Amazons, who, oddly enough, used to be a skinny and conventionally attractive girl, but bulked up using the same methods used by Sumo wrestlers.
+- We have Boa Marigold of the Kuja Amazons, who, oddly enough, used to be a skinny and conventionally attractive girl, but bulked up using the same methods used by Sumo wrestlers.
 As a bonus, her hair looks a bit like a Valkyries' helmet.

 - This trope holds for most of the Gonk type women among the Kuja, however to they themselves it can be considered as an aversion in universe; in the eyes of the Kuja tribe, strength itself is beauty.
 Most outsiders will likely disagree, however, with the exception of Boa Hancock, who just so happens to be beautiful in the conventional sense and the strongest woman on the island.

 - Then we have the biggest BrawnHilda of them all, Big Mom.
 A pirate who has (almost) always been bigger, stronger, uglier, and meaner than all the rest and who's main concern is eating.
 She doesn't become one of the Four Emperors for nothing.